hasura/learn-graphql/README.md

 ## Contributing

-Check out our [contributing guide](CONTRIBUTING.md) for more details.
+Checkout our [contributing guide](CONTRIBUTING.md) for more details.

 ## License
 This project is licensed under the MIT License - read [LICENSE](LICENSE) file for details.